kelleymb/btr-client/README.md

 ## Born To Read Client

+This is the client repo for Born To Read.
+You can find the live app at: https://btr-client.kelleymb.vercel.app/

 ### Introduction to BTR

 BTR was created to change the way readers both post and read reviews.